next-gs/scaffolder-website/content/markup/getting-started.markdown

 This is a brief tutorial for creating a simple scaffold.
 More complex scaffolds can be created by adding further sequences and inserts to the scaffold.
-More details about the scaffolder format can be found at [the scaffolder API][api].
+More details about the scaffolder format can be found at [the scaffolder API][api] and the [scaffolder-format man page][format].
 Details on the available scaffolder commands can be found on [the man pages][man].

 [Ruby]: http://www.ruby-lang.org/
 [RubyGems]: http://rubygems.org/